Troubleshoot Search Implementation Issues With Usage Analytics

 • A query might return results only for some users or in some interfaces, due to permissions on items and hidden filters on queries used in some interfaces.

-3. Identify if the user query never return results or if it does only under some patterns.
+3. Determine whether the user query never returns results or if it only does so under certain patterns.

 1. Take a sample of the top user queries that you feel should be followed by the most clicks by your users.